ulelab/clipplotr/README.md

 Where multiple files are specified for a parameter, these should be space-separated and in `" "`.
 BED, BEDGRAPH and GTF files can be gzip compressed.

-### CLIP plot
+### 1. CLIP plot

 * `-x` or `--xlinks` is used to supply the CLIP tracks.
 These are either in iCount bedgraph format (i.e. a 4-column BED file with the a positive score indicating the positive strand and a negative score the negative strand) or a standard 6-column BED file.
 In either case the score indicates the number of crosslinks at a given position.

-* `-l` or `--labels` can be used to supply the names for the CLIP tracks and the order should match `--xlinks`.
+* `-l` or `--labels` can be used to supply the unique names for the CLIP tracks and the order should match `--xlinks`.
 If not provided, the first 10 characters of the CLIP filename is used instead.

 * `-c` or `--colours` can be used to supply the colours for the CLIP tracks and the order should match `--xlinks`.
 If not provided, a default set of colours are automatically generated up to a maximum of 10 tracks.